kirkofypsi/7DWorkProblemModel/industry.md

 |  [ Run-down place of work ]( dimensions/work_organization.md#run-down-place-of-work ) | __2.24__ times less common in the industry than overall |

 ## Media & Publishing

+> The media & publishing industry is composed of establishments that communicate and distribute information (news, data or entertainment) to the general public.
+It includes various forms of print media such as newspapers and books; electronic publishing outlets such as websites or blogs; cable television companies including those that broadcast via satellite.

 #### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Total Frequency Ratio |
 |-------------:|-------------------:|